 Notes

-- If you have the time, I’d suggest cooking your potatoes earlier in the day, so that they’re ready for adding at step 7.
-Cut them into 1.5 to 2 cm dice and cook in salted water for 5 to 10 minutes (until just cooked).
+- Potatoes - if you have the time, I’d suggest cooking your potatoes earlier in the day, so that they’re ready for adding at step 5.
+Peel and cut them into 2cm dice and cook in boiling salted water for 5 minutes, until just cooked.